Description

 Certifications & Compliance — Atlas Fundament 90 mm

 Atlas Fundament boards are manufactured to recognised European foundation insulation standards.
 Reaction to fire is classified under EN 13501-1, and the declared thermal conductivity (λ 0.038 W/mK) appears on the manufacturer's current Declaration of Performance.
-For projects requiring specific compressive strength values, water absorption test results, or Approved Document L 2021 calculation inputs (current at time of writing), request the latest DoP at order — exact certified values can vary between production batches and the current Atlas Fundament datasheet is the authoritative reference for compliance submissions.
+For projects requiring specific compressive strength values, water absorption test results, or Approved Document L 2021 calculation inputs (current at time of writing), request the latest DoP at order, as exact certified values can vary between production batches and the current Atlas Fundament datasheet is the authoritative reference for compliance submissions.

 Is Atlas Fundament 90 mm Right for Your Project?